thinkerbot/ts/README.md

 **My tests aren't running**

-Be sure you added `ts .` at the end of your script.
+Be sure you added `. ts` at the end of your script.

 **My tests are failing**